-SANDAG agrees that changing the line of reporting for the General Counsel would avoid the appearance of a conflict of interest.
+The SANDAG Board of Directors considered this finding at its January 31, 2025, meeting and agrees that changing the line of reporting for the General Counsel would avoid the appearance of a conflict of interest.

 This recommendation has been partially implemented, and implementation will continue into the next fiscal year.
 Under a pilot program approved by the Board, external legal counsel is currently under contract to advise the Board on matters related to Board governance, meeting procedures, and items before the Board.
 The Board has also requested a legal analysis from its external counsel of the process to change the SANDAG General Counsel to a direct report to the Board.